 As one of the first schools in New Zealand to mandate Creative Commons licensing, school leaders at Wellington High School spent the next year considering the policy.
 Embracing the Creative Commons ethos, school leaders at Wellington High adapted the existing Creative Commons policy from Albany Senior High School; this was approved at a board meeting in early 2012.

-While this is not the case, school leaders were careful to bring more complex cases to the BoT, who made it clear that they had no desire to assert copyright over such works.
+While this is not the case, school leaders were careful to bring more complex cases to the Board of Trustees, who made it clear that they had no desire to assert copyright over such works.
 The school is considering making alterations to the policy to address exceptional cases.

-While the Creative Commons policy at WHS is less than a year old, many teachers have started–or continued–to use Creative Commons licences, on everything from general teaching resources to professional development presentations and videos of school events (including their recent prize-giving).
-Jane looks forward to seeing more examples of sharing, remix and reuse in 2013.
+Although the Creative Commons policy at WHS is still very new, many teachers have started — or continued — to use Creative Commons licences on everything from general teaching resources to professional development presentations and videos of school events (including their prize-giving).
+Jane looks forward to seeing more examples of sharing, remix and reuse in the future.